johnfraserss/ICS3U/notes/07a - lists/README.md

 # Notes (Lists)

-A list is a single variable that holds more than one piece of information.
+A list is a single mutable variable that holds more than one piece of information.
 Up until this point, each variable that you created held a unique **single** piece of information.

-Lists can hold any variable type in them.
-Lists can also hold different data types, but this is high suggested against as it is very error prone.
+Lists can hold any variable type within them and will typically be the same type, making them _homogeneous_ in nature.
+This means you will typically deal with list items individually, rather than as a whole list.

 ```python
 fruit = ['apple', 'pear', 'peach', 'banana', 'pineapple']